Guide

 What size dumpster do I need for a garage cleanout?

-A 10-yard handles most single-car garage cleanouts (about 3 pickup truck loads).
-For a two-car garage packed floor-to-ceiling, step up to a 15-yard.
-If you're adding basement or attic items, a 20-yard gives comfortable room.
+A 15-yard handles most garage cleanouts.
+For a garage packed floor-to-ceiling, or if you're adding basement or attic items, a 20-yard gives comfortable room.

 How much does a dumpster rental cost in Chicagoland?

-Dumpster rental starts at $350 for a 10-yard and ranges to $650–$700 for a 30-yard.
-Pricing includes delivery, pickup, and standard weight.
+Dumpster rental only is $450 for a 15-yard and $495 for a 20-yard.
+You load it; junk removal labor is separate.
 Overweight fees apply if debris exceeds the weight limit.

 Can I put roofing shingles in a roll-off dumpster?